Instructions for Authors

 Examples: one author (Steptoe, 1978), two authors (Edwards & Steptoe, 1980), and more than two authors (Van Steirteghem et al., 1988).

 The references should be presented in alphabetical order (each author’s surname followed by his/her first two initials), and should not be numbered.
 Papers by the same author should be chronologically organized; papers by the same author in the same year should be identified with letters after each year (2000a, 2000b, etc.).
-The presentation of references will follow the format proposed in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (see examples below).
-All references cited in the list should be mentioned in the text and vice-versa.
+The presentation of references will follow the template Human Reproduction Style.
+We advise support Citation Style Language styles, such as Zotero, after which citations and bibliographies will be automatically formatted in this chosen Human Reproduction Style.

 Tables And Figures